The important work we do at Faith Network for Manchester would not be possible without our dedicated team of staff and trustees.

 My motto: I am me, you are you, we are one."

 Cody was born in Flint, Michigan where he attended the local Unitarian-Universalist church with his family.
 He felt a call to ministry when he was 16, but initially pursued a career in music.
 He came to Britain to study at the Royal Northern College of Music in 2006.
 Cody began his ministerial training at Harris Manchester College, Oxford, in 2011 under the Rev’d Dr Arthur Stewart.
 He was appointed minister at Cross Street Unitarian Chapel in 2015.
 He serves on the Unitarian Peace Fellowship, Manchester District Association, and has recently undertaken to act as a mentor to ministerial students.
 In addition to Faith Network for Manchester, Cody attends the Challenging Hate Forum, and works with Shelter and Christian Aid to contribute to vulnerable communities.
-He lives in north Manchester with his wife Catherine and son Thomas.
+He lives in North Manchester with his wife Catherine and son Thomas.
+His interests include music, computers and cycling.